profmocs/datatables4j/src/site/markdown/main.roadmap.md

 <h4>1.0.0 Release</h4>

-The first major release must include some basic capabilities like :
+The first major release must include the following basic capabilities :

 <ul>
+<li>Internationalisation</li>
+<li>The capability to merge externalized DataTables configuration into the generated one (old extraConf tag)</li>
 <li>Export in different types (CSV, XML, PDF, ...) and extension points, allowing DataTables4j users to override default export implementations.</li>
 <li>Real tests.
 Currently, the demo application is mainly used as integration tests (shame on me ...)</li>
 </ul>